Back to Stories.

 "How about preserving your brother's life for incentive?"

-“Oh yes.
-He’s in a secured location with my men,” the magician said.
-“If you don’t help me recover the Ice Moon from Ixia, he will die.”
+"Oh, yes.
+He's in a secure location with my men," the magician said.
+"But if you don't help me recover the Ice Moon from Ixia, he will die."

-I considered.
-The magician lounged on my couch.
-Confidence radiated from him, yet he remained behind a null shield protected from my magic.
+I considered the possibility of Leif's capture.
+The magician lounged on my couch, watching me.
+Confidence radiated from him, yet he remained behind a null shield, protected from my magic.

 "Do you have any proof?"
 I asked him.